kzyanj/Big-Data-Cup-2025/README.md

 8. Rink Location Z (Meters): This column is always “1” for players and “0.02” for the puck, other than when a goal is scored.
 When a goal is scored, it’s the
 “Z” position of the puck (how high off the ice the puck is, in meters).
 9. Goal Score: If a goal is scored, this column will be “G” for 1 “Puck” row around when the puck enters the goal.
 For all other rows, it will be empty.
-A diagram describing Rink Location X and Rink Location Y is on the following page…

 <br>